 Some doctors feel that our neurological symptoms are not B12 deficiency at all and so will continue to test, scan, prod and poke saying it is important they don’t miss anything ‘more serious’.
 We don’t mind this process as long as you continue with our essential injections, they can do only good.
 Vitamin B12 stops us deteriorating, stop our brains from shrinking, it don’t interfere with any other drugs and there is no known toxicity.

 We need the treatment that the NICE Guidelines and BNF guidelines 9.1.2. allows us, injections every other day until our symptoms stop improving.
 There is no restriction on this – and there shouldn’t be.
-Nerve damage takes a long time to heal, ask a neurologist – but not these two jokers, see letters 3 and 5 http://b12deficiency.info/letters.html.
+Nerve damage takes a long time to heal, ask a neurologist – but not these two Doctors, see letters.